hydephp/hyde/README.md

 It's a breeze to get started.
 Simply clone the repository, write your Markdown posts and save them to the _posts directory and run the `php hyde build` command.
 You can scaffold post files using the `php hyde make:post` command.

 ### Usage
+Hyde scans the source directories prefixed with _underscores for Markdown files and intelligently compiles them into static HTML using Blade templates.
+The site is then saved in _docs.

+Hyde is "blog and documentation aware" and has built-in templates for both blogging and for creating beautiful documentation pages based on Laradocgen.
+Since Hyde is modular you can of course disable the modules you don't need.

-Full usage guide is in the documentation at https://hydephp.github.io/docs/
+The full usage guide is in the documentation at https://hydephp.github.io/docs/

 #### Building the static site